DanBuchan/profile_drift/README.md

 Script takes a fasta file, calculates all NW pairwise global alignments (EMBOSS stretcher).
 Then calculates the Kimura corrected evolutionary distance (EMBOSS distmat).
 Outputs a pairwise distance list.

+### measure_average_cath_distance.py

+File that takes the cath h family fasta file.
+Takes a sample of H families and works out the average  Kimura corrected evolutionary distance between each family member

 ### average_martix_distance.py

 handy script that returns the average, off diagonal, distance in a distance matrix